Medical student uses medical scissors to cut the cast off a patients leg.

 School of Health and Society

-The University has received approval for a new health building on the Frederick Road campus which will create brand new teaching spaces, including new spaces for Prosthetics and Orthotics.
-Construction will begin in late 2024, with completion expected by Autumn 2026.
+The University has received approval for a new health building on the Frederick Road campus which will create brand new teaching spaces, including new Podiatry spaces.
+Construction will began in 2024, with completion expected by Autumn 2026.
 This state-of-the-art facility will serve as a health and wellbeing hub, supporting popular healthcare courses and community services.
 It will feature sustainable design elements and provide modern clinical facilities to enhance student learning and community engagement.
-You can find out more about this on this page.

 In time community healthcare clinics will also take place there as partnerships are developed to explore research opportunities and to provide a range of therapeutic sessions.